pdidev/pdi/CONTRIBUTING.md

 cmake --build .build -j
 ```

-Building PDI as a static library is not supported: `BUILD_SHARED_LIBS` must stay `ON`, and the
-configure step fails outright if it is not.

 Anything that links PDI needs its runtime environment set up.
 Use the generated `pdirun` wrapper (`<install>/bin/pdirun <command>`) or source the generated
 `env.bash`.